knative-portability/Kubercade/README.md

 ## Deployment

+### Try it now

+You can try deploying it on [Google Cloud Run](https://cloud.google.com/run/) using the button below.

+First, you need to setup a PostgreSQL database and initialize it by executing [src/.schema.sql](src/.schema.sql).
+Once you've done that, enter its connection string when prompted by Google Cloud Shell.
+I.e. `postgres://{username}:{password}@{host}/{database}`

+[![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/knative-portability/Kubercade.git)

+### Where it can run

 This project is built for [Knative](https://knative.dev/) and should be able to be deployed on any cloud product built on Knative or on any Kubernetes cluster.

 It has been tested on [Google Cloud Run](https://cloud.google.com/run/).
-You can try it on [Google Cloud Run](https://cloud.google.com/run/) using this button.

-[![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/knative-portability/Kubercade.git)

-You also need to setup a PostgreSQL database and initialize it by executing [src/.schema.sql](src/.schema.sql).
-Once you've done that, enter its connection string when prompted by Google Cloud Shell.
-I.e. `postgres://{username}:{password}@{host}/{database}`

-This project is set up for continuous deployment to Google Cloud Run (managed) via [Cloud Build](https://cloud.google.com/run/docs/continuous-deployment), and it will automatically be built and deployed on pushes to the master branch of [this repository](https://github.com/knative-portability/Kubercade).
+The application is set up for continuous deployment to Google Cloud Run (managed) via [Cloud Build](https://cloud.google.com/run/docs/continuous-deployment), and it will automatically be built and deployed on pushes to the master branch of [this repository](https://github.com/knative-portability/Kubercade).
 You can also [manually deploy this project to a service like Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
 For example, to deploy to the service [SERVICE] in the GCP project with ID [PROJECT-ID] run:

 ```sh
 gcloud builds submit --tag gcr.io/[PROJECT-ID]/[SERVICE]